yanfonseca/mytutorials/shell.md

    - ./script.sh - If shebang is mentioned in the first line.
    - $@ or $* - For all arguments.
    - $# - Lenght of arguments.
    - expr 1 + 4 - It will be 5.
    - echo "5 + 7.5" | bc .
-The program bc makes possible to run.
+The program bc, basic calculator, makes possible to run.
-   - echo "scale=2; 5 /3 " | bc
+   - echo "scale=2; 5/3 " | bc

-   bc is a basic calculator

 * Double bracket notation
 ```
 expr 2 + 3
 echo $((3 + 3))
 5
 5
 ```

 ```
 num1=10
 num2=20